covid-cnn-mlp/models/README.md

 # Model overview

 This model is adaptable to classification tasks using image and tabular data.

-This model is published The British Journal of Radiology).
+This model is submitting to The British Journal of Radiology.